Fujifilm X-A5 vs Panasonic GH4

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the X-A5 and the GH4 have been discontinued, but can regularly be found used on eBay.
+The GH4 was replaced by the Panasonic GH5, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Panasonic GH4 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.